KoryJSingleton/KoryJSingleton.github.io/project3.md

 ## Project description

 This project was a compilation of tasked put forth by the professor to see if we could handle each respective task.
-It focuses heavily on the use of lists although the final question focuses on image mapping adn the ability to link certain parts oof an image to various sites.
+It focuses heavily on the use of lists although the final question focuses on image mapping adn the ability to link certain parts of an image to various sites.

 ## How to compile and run the program